Introduction to TDIU and SSDI Benefits

 TDIU and SSDI Evidence Use

-Alcohol and Drug Use: Let’s say you are filing a PTSD claim and want to obtain a 100% permanent and total PTSD rating.
-Drug and alcohol usage will not necessarily hurt your chances of winning – same goes for a VA TDIU rating for PTSD.
+Let’s say you are filing a PTSD claim and want to obtain a 100% permanent and total PTSD rating.
+Drug and alcohol use will not necessarily hurt your chances of winning – same goes for a VA TDIU rating for PTSD.
 Many veterans self-medicate by using drugs and alcohol.
-At the same time, if your disabilities are from or worsened by drug and alcohol usage, that may devastate your SSDI claim.
+At the same time, if your disabilities are caused by or worsened by drug and alcohol usage, that may devastate your SSDI claim.

-Favorability Rules: The Social Security Administration has rules that mean you must submit favorable and unfavorable evidence even if not material.
+The Social Security Administration has rules that mean you must submit favorable and unfavorable evidence even if not material.
 The VA does not necessarily have the same rules.
-TDIU claims mostly require evidence of service-connection, severity of condition, and how those conditions prevent you from working.
+TDIU claims mostly require evidence of service-connection, the severity of the condition, and how those conditions prevent you from working.

 TDIU and SSDI Eligibility Differences